 Brioche bread is perfect for French toast because it holds well when soaked in the egg mixture.
 It is filling and satisfying.

-I do not like a bread that cannot stand the weight of the egg mixture when making French toast.
 Brioche compared to other bread, is very good because it is tough and it soaks well.
-It’s a thicker bread but not tough to cook with.
+It’s a thicker bread but not tough to cook or work with.

 How To Prevent The Brioche Bread From Being Soggy?

-How To Make Brioche Bread French Toast?
+How To Make It?

 When ready to make this dish, toast all the bread and set them aside.
 You can cut the bread in half diagonally or leave whole.
-Mix all the ingredients.
-Dip the bread into the egg mixture, then add it to the buttered skillet.

 Cook until golden brown on both sides.
 Place in the oven at 200 degrees to keep warm while you finish the other slices.
 Serve with your favorite syrup and fruits.

-Did you make this Brioche French Toast Recipe?
-Tag me on Instagram or Facebook so I can see your
+Tag us on Instagram or Facebook so we can see your beautiful dish.

 The Best Brioche French Toast Recipe